-92. A series of pilot demonstration will take place in selected countries as a follow-up to the training results of Output 1.1 to ensure that in each sub-region the selected demonstration sites will remain as a learning node for the countries to replicate.
-SCCs, BCRCs and NCPCs will be used to replicate these pilots and also integrate issues of UP-POPs with cleaner production activities in the industry and review and possibly improve national policies and regulations as feedback to decision makers based on the results of these actions.
+92. A series of pilot demonstration will take place in selected countries as a follow-up to the training results of output 1.1 to ensure that in each sub-region the selected demonstration sites will remain as a learning node for the countries to replicate.
+Stockholm Convention Centres, Basel Convention Centres and National Cleaner Production Centres (NCPCs) will be used to replicate these pilots and also integrate issues of UP-POPs with cleaner production activities in the industry and review and possibly improve national policies and regulations as feedback to decision makers based on the results of these actions.

-Activities Responsibility Activity 1.3.1: Carry out pilot demonstration of BAT/ BEP in textile dyeing and finishing UNIDO, Academia, Industry, NCPCs, SC Centres and BCRCs Activity 1.3.2: Carry out pilot demonstration of BAT/ BEP in leather dying and finishing UNIDO, Academia, Industry, NCPCs, SC Centres and BCRCs Activity 1.3.3: Carry out pilot demonstration of BAT/ BEP in waste oil refinery UNIDO, Academia, Industry, NCPCs, SC Centres and BCRCs
+Activities Responsibility Activity 1.3.1: Carry out pilot demonstration of BAT/ BEP in textile dyeing and finishing UNIDO, Academia, Industry, NCPCs, SC Centres and BCRC Activity 1.3.2: Carry out pilot demonstration of BAT/ BEP in leather dying and finishing UNIDO, Academia, Industry, NCPCs, SC Centres and BCRC Activity 1.3.3: Carry out pilot demonstration of BAT/ BEP in waste oil refinery UNIDO, Academia, Industry, NCPCs, SC Centres and BCRC

-Outcome 2: Reduction of exposure to POPs at workplace and from waste
+Outcome 2: Reduction of exposure to POPs at workplace and close proximity to POPs wastes and UP-POPs emitting sources